Theraphosidae (tarantulas) in the order Araneae (spiders)

 Habitat and conservation:

 Despite what you might see in horror movies, tarantulas don't spin webs to catch their prey.
 They walk on the ground and grab insects that they encounter, or that amble past them.
 Like other spiders, they have fangs that deliver a venom that both subdues their prey and helps digest it.
 Tarantulas are not aggressive to humans.
+Remember that almost all spiders use venom to subdue their prey.
+The venom of tarantulas has no medical significance for humans, being something like a bee sting.

 Distribution in Missouri: